By the end of this section, you will be able to:

 There is a quicker way to answer this question approximately, using another math trick.
 Because:

-Therefore, real GDP growth rate (% change in quantity) equals the growth rate in nominal GDP (% change in value) minus the inflation rate (% change in price).
+Therefore, the growth rate of real GDP (% change in quantity) equals the growth rate in nominal GDP (% change in value) minus the inflation rate (% change in price).

 Note that using this equation provides an approximation for small changes in the levels.
-For more accurate measures, one should use the first formula.
+For more accurate measures, one should use the first formula shown.